lawrencewstacey/mywebsiteGISD/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Lawrence Stacey is a PhD student in sociology at Ohio State University.
+His research interests include how gender and sexuality norms are reproduced and resisted via parenting practices, with particular attention paid to differences between biological and stepparents in children's gender socialization.
+He also is interested in the health of gender and sexual minorities, and the dating and hookup experiences of queer men on popular dating applications.